Cortlandt V. R. Schuyler

-Cortlandt Van Rensselaer Schuyler (December 22, 1900 – December 4, 1993) was a United States Army four-star general who served as Chief of Staff, Supreme Headquarters Allied Powers Europe (COFS SHAPE) from 1953 to 1959.
+Cortlandt Van Rensselaer Schuyler (22 December 1900 – 4 December 1993) was a United States Army four-star general who served as Chief of Staff, Supreme Headquarters Allied Powers Europe (COFS SHAPE) from 1953 to 1959.

 Early life

-Schuyler was born in Mount Arlington, New Jersey on December 22, 1900.
+Schuyler was born in Mount Arlington, New Jersey, on 22 December 1900.
 He was the son of Frank Herbert Schuyler (1865–1942) and Harriette Jarvis Ferris (née Fosdick) Schuyler (1865–1919).
 His father was the president of the Federal Bridge Company for a decade before his death in 1942.

 Schuyler was a descendant of the prominent Schuyler, Van Cortlandt, and Van Rensselaer families of upstate New York.
 His fifth great-grandparents were Kiliaen Van Rensselaer and Maria Van Cortlandt, the daughter of Stephanus van Cortlandt and Gertrude Schuyler, a daughter of Schuyler family progenitor Philip Pieterse Schuyler.

 He attended Columbia High School in Maplewood, New Jersey.
 He graduated from the United States Military Academy in 1922, where he finished 11th in a class of 102, and was commissioned in the Coast Artillery Corps.

 Career

 His first assignment was at Fort Monroe, Virginia, where he was assigned to the 61st Antiaircraft Battalion, at the time the only anti-aircraft unit in the army.
 Later he served with the 60th Coast Artillery (antiaircraft) in the Philippines and the 4th Coast Artillery (Antiaircraft) at Fort Amador in the Panama Canal Zone.
 He graduated from the United States Army Command and General Staff College in 1937.

 In 1939, while a member of the Antiaircraft section of the Coast Artillery Board, he participated actively in the development of the first multiple, power-operated antiaircraft machine gun mount.(Quadmount), He was awarded the Legion of Merit for his work in this field.

-In 1942, Schuyler was assigned to the Antiaircraft Command in Richmond, Virginia in 1942.
+In 1942, Schuyler was assigned to the Antiaircraft Command in Richmond, Virginia, in 1942.
 He was promoted to brigadier general and assigned as chief of staff of the Antiaircraft Command.
 The Antiaircraft Command had the task of organizing and training all antiaircraft units of a rapidly expanding Army and controlled eight large training centers from Massachusetts to California.

 In the fall of 1944, General Schuyler was assigned to Bucharest, Romania, as the U.S. Military Representative to the Allied Control Commission.
 The agency was created by the three interested allied governments (British, U.S. and Russian) to administer the terms of the Romanian armistice.